twilight-project/testnets/open-tetnet-2/btc-signer-docker/readme.md

 **For a production environment, it is highly recommended to deploy the bitcoind Offline Wallet and the nyks Full Node/btc-oracle on separate hosts**.

-The btc-oracle offline signer design is based on remote signing available in bitcoind and lnd.
+The btc-oracle offline signer design is based on remote signing available in `bitcoind` and `lnd`.
 Signer mode, however, does not require a BTC full node connection as the signer is not responsible for creating or broadcasting transactions.

 References:
 - [Bitcoind: Managing the Wallet](https://github.com/bitcoin/bitcoin/blob/master/doc/managing-wallets.md)
 - [Bitcoind: Offline Signing Tutorial](https://github.com/bitcoin/bitcoin/blob/master/doc/offline-signing-tutorial.md)